marcoalopez/marcoalopez.github.io/Resume_source.md

 ### Workshops and courses

 - **Introduction to the Python programming language for data analysis in Earth sciences**: an introductory course to the Python programming language for data analysis using examples from the earth sciences.
 Website: https://github.com/marcoalopez/Python_course

+- **Introduction to GitHub and Git**: an introductory one-day workshop on GitHub and Git given by Michal Bukala and Marco A. López-Sánchez at IACT-CSIC in 2025.

 - **EBSD data treatment with MTEX** taught at the *GRD Recrystallization and Grain Growth workshop 2020* (Les Houches, School of Physics, France)